Total disconnectedness and percolation for the supports of super-tree random measures: Introduction and Description of the Main Results

 So conditional on $\sigma(\nu_k,\ k \le n)$, $\nu$ is a sum of a $\text{Binomial }(\mu^n\nu_n(\R^d),\P(W>0))$ number of independent clusters which are scaled copies of $\nu$ conditioned to be non-zero and relocated at the parent and where the spatial scaling factor is $B^{-n}=\mu^{-\beta n/2}$ as in \eqref{nudisp}.

-For the time being we allow our SBM $(X_t)$ to have $(1+\beta)$-stable branching , for some $\beta\in (0,1]$, and a branching scale factor of $\gamma>0$ so that the non-linear equation associated with $(X_t)$ has non-linearity $\phi(\lambda)=\frac{-\gamma}{2}\lambda^{1+\beta}$ (see p.
+For the time being we allow our SBM $(X_t)$ to have $(1+\beta)$-stable branching, for some $\beta\in (0,1]$, and a branching scale factor of $\gamma>0$ so that the non-linear equation associated with $(X_t)$ has non-linearity $\phi(\lambda)=\frac{-\gamma}{2}\lambda^{1+\beta}$ (see p.
 49 of \cite{DP91}).
 Here our $\gamma$ differs from that in \cite{DP91} by a factor of $1/2$ so that if we consider the usual SBM (when $\beta=1$), $\gamma$ corresponds to the variance of the critical offspring law in the branching random walk approximation (see, e.g. Theorem~II.5.1(c) of \cite{Per02}).
 Consider the cluster decomposition of $X_1$ corresponding to the ancestors at time $1-B^{-2n}$.
 By Brownian scaling this time lag will result in the Brownian displacements agreeing with those in \eqref{nudisp}.
 By Proposition~3.5 of \cite{DP91}, conditional on $\sigma(X_t,t\le 1-B^{-2n})$, the measure $X_1$ is a sum of a Poisson number of independent clusters, where the Poisson has mean $X_{1-B^{-2n}}(\R^d)((2/\gamma)B^{2n})^{1/\beta}=c\mu^n X_{1-B^{-2n}}(\R^d)$.
 Proposition~3.5(b) of \cite{DP91} also identifies the laws of the individual clusters making up $X_1$, which again are scaled relocated copies of the ``cluster law'' associated with SBM described in Section~\ref{sec:SBM} below (it is the canonical measure of $X_1$ conditioned to be non-zero).

 The above cluster descriptions of $X_1$ and $\nu$ are very similar and in fact underlie a number of common properties of the two processes.
 For example, recall that $\dim(\supp(X_1))=(2/\beta)\wedge d$ a.s.\ on $\{X_1\neq 0\}$ where $\dim(A)$ denotes the Hausdorff measure of a set $A\subset\R^d$, and that for $d<\frac{2}{\beta}$, $X_1$ a.s.\ has a density.
 See Theorems~9.3.3.1 and 9.3.3.5 of \cite{D93} for the former, and \cite{F88} and Theorem~8.3.1 of \cite{D93} for the latter.
-For $B$-ary CSTRM the a.s.\ existence of a density for $d<\frac{2}{\beta}$ follows from Theorem~3 of \cite{ADHP} and the reference given there.
+For $B$-ary CSTRM the a.s.\ existence of a density for $d<\frac{2}{\beta}$ follows from Theorem~3 of \cite{ADHP} (the fact that we now allow $p_0=0$ does not affect the proof).
 This implies that $\supp(\nu)$ has positive Lebesgue measure a.s.\ on $\{\nu\neq 0\}$.
-The fact that $\dim(\supp(\nu))=(2/\beta)\wedge d\ $ a.s.\ on $\{\nu\neq 0\}$ follows from Theorem~\ref{Hdim} below which gives this result for our class of STRM's, extending a result for CSTRM's in \cite{ADHP}.
-We refer to the setting where $\frac{2}{\beta}=d$ (i.e. $\mu=B^d$) as the \emph{critical case}.
+The fact that